PD - Separating Myth from Fact

 You are not alone if you want to do PD and you can't see.
 More than 40% of the people on dialysis in the U.S. have diabetes, which can cause vision loss along with kidney damage.

-At this time, PD cycler screens don't talk.
-We hope talking screens will be a feature that PD companies will add soon.
-Meanwhile, blind people have been able to use CAPD, where exchanges are done by hand.
+At this time, Most PD cycler screens don't talk.
+We hope talking screens will be a feature that all PD companies will add soon.
+Currently, the Amia cycler does have the ability to talk to patients.
+Blind people also have been able to use CAPD, where exchanges are done by hand.
 In fact, in a British study, blind patients had less peritonitis (infection) and fewer PD problems than sighted patients.
 5

 In one case study, a blind woman wanted to do PD so she could care for her young daughter.
 With a talking scale and blood pressure cuff, and the Fresenius Premier™Plus double-bag system, she learned to do PD.
 EPO was given in prefilled syringes so she did not have to have someone draw up the dose she needed.
 She was taught to call her PD nurse if she had any abdominal pain that might mean peritonitis.
 6 This same system has been used with success in Canada to train blind people to do PD.